bsidescapetown/bsidescapetown.github.io/_pages/staff.md

 name="Jared Naude"
 title="Organiser"
 imgsrc="/assets/images/organisers/jared_naude.jpg"
-biography="Jared is the Head of Security at Synthesis, where he specializes in enterprise cloud architecture.
-Jared is passionate and deeply committed to guiding large organizations through the complexities of architecting, securing and operationalizing enterprise cloud environments.
-Beyond Jared’s professional responsibilities, Jared is an enthusiastic advocate for community building, serving as the organizer of several local security events, including 0xcon, BSides Cape Town, and BSides Joburg.
-Jared’s research focuses on cybersecurity topics that intersect with national security and foreign policy issues such as encryption, privacy, surveillance, disinformation, and nation-state activity." nickname="jared" email="jared@bsidescapetown.co.za"
+biography="Head of Security, specializing in enterprise cloud architecture.
+Dedicated to helping large organizations with navigating the complexities of securing cloud environments.
+Community building advocate and serve as the organizer of several local security events (0xcon, BSides Cape Town, BSides Joburg).
+My research focuses on cybersecurity topics that intersect with national security and foreign policy issues such as encryption, privacy, surveillance, disinformation, and nation-state activity." nickname="jared" email="jared@bsidescapetown.co.za"
 %}